RgzSebas/TE2015-Microcontroladores/laboratory/LB1/README.md

 Deliverables for LB1 are:
 1. EAGLE project
    * Include the schematic diagram without ERC errors.
-   * Push your project files into your GitHub repository
+   * Push your project files into your GitHub repository.
 2. Demostrative video
    * Make a 3-minutes video explaining showing each of the different circuits on your schematic.
    * Start explaining the values of power signals `VTG` and `VBUS`.
    * For the analog temperature sensor, according to its datasheet, explain what are the minimum and maximum values `VOUT` can output, as well as the corresponding temperature values.
    * The LED driver circuit uses the common-anode configuration and makes use of Darlington transistors to control the current across the LEDs.
 Explain how to determine the current across those LEDs.
    * The 7-segment display circuit controls 4 digits that cannot be turned on at the same time due to limitation on the current the PIC18 can deliver.
 How do you propose to address this issue if we want to see the four digits on for our applications.
    * Explain how the pull-up resistors of the 4x4 keypad work.
 Why it is benefical to use pull-ups for push-buttons and other devices?